naturalprogrammer/spring-lemon/README.md

 Most applications can use Spring Lemon straightaway, with some simple configurations.
 But, if you don't find it suitable for your application, feel free to fork it, or just roll out your own library by learning its patterns and practices.
 Better yet, be a contributor to this library!

-# Documentation
+## Resources

-1. First, go through the [getting started guide](https://www.gitbook.com/book/naturalprogrammer/spring-lemon-getting-started/details).
+1. [Getting started guide](https://www.gitbook.com/book/naturalprogrammer/spring-lemon-getting-started/details).
 It will familiarize you with Spring Lemon and the core API you inherit when you use it.
+1. [Lemon Demo application](https://github.com/naturalprogrammer/lemon-demo).
+A sample application using Spring Lemon.
+Quite similar to the one developed in the [getting started guide](https://www.gitbook.com/book/naturalprogrammer/spring-lemon-getting-started/details), but has automated tests.
+1. [Demo Angular 1.x front-end application](https://github.com/naturalprogrammer/lemon-demo-angular1).
+A demo AngularJS 1.x front-end, both for the application developed in the [getting started guide](https://www.gitbook.com/book/naturalprogrammer/spring-lemon-getting-started/details) as well as the [Lemon Demo application](https://github.com/naturalprogrammer/lemon-demo).
-2. Second, read the book [REST APIs using Spring Framework - A Complete Blueprint](https://gumroad.com/naturalprogrammer#).
-This discusses the configurations and patterns needed for developing Spring Boot REST APIs, and the internals of Spring Lemon.
+1. [Spring Framework REST API Development - A Complete Blueprint](https://gumroad.com/l/exuo) - This e-book delves into the details of Spring Lemon internals, and aims to serve as a complete blueprint for developing Spring Boot REST APIs, whether you use Spring Lemon or not.
 After going through this book, you will be able to use Spring Lemon fluently, fork and customize it if needed, or develop another such library from scratch.

-3. Later, refer to the [JavaDoc](https://javadocs.naturalprogrammer.com/rest) whenever needed.
+## Contact
+1. Community help is available at [stackoverflow.com](http://stackoverflow.com/questions/tagged/spring-lemon), under the `spring-lemon` tag.
+DO NOT FORGET TO TAG YOUR QUESTIONS WITH `spring-lemon`.
+1. [Submit an issue](https://github.com/naturalprogrammer/spring-lemon/issues) for any bug or enhancement.
+Please check that you aren't posting a duplicate issue.
+1. Training and professional help is provided by [naturalprogrammer.com](http://www.naturalprogrammer.com).

-# Limitations
+## Limitations

 The user module of Spring Lemon now works only with *Spring Data JPA*.